Eternal black holes and temporal quantum correlations: The thermofield double state and spatial wormholes

-We would like to define the temporal correlations in the limit of AdS/CFT duality.
+We would like to define the temporal correlations within the limit of AdS/CFT duality.
 That is, we have to search for the temporal correlated state and for that we consider the density matrix of the TFD state vector:

-At high-temperature this state equals the partial transposed state $\rho^{T_L}$.
+At high-temperatures, this state equals the partially transposed state $\rho^{T_L}$.
 As we recall, precisely this state is equivalent to the temporal correlated state $\rho^t$, such that we have, $\rho_{TFD}=\rho^t$.

-In our scenario, the TFD state in Eq.(11) is one part of the equivalence and it define the spatial correlations between two spatially distant CFT’s systems, $R$ and $L$.
-Thus, in the other side of the equivalence should reside correlations of the thermal state of one CFT system that evolve unitary between measurements at two different instances of time.
-To find the thermal state of the right CFT we tracing over the degrees of freedom of the left CFT to find the reduced density matrix:
+In our scenario, the TFD state in Eq.(12) is one part of the equivalence and it defines the spatial correlations between two spatially distant CFT systems, $R$ and $L$.
+Thus, on the other side of the equivalence, correlations of the thermal state of one CFT system that evolves unitary between measurements at two different instances of time should reside.
+To find the thermal state of the right CFT, we trace over the degrees of freedom of the left CFT to find the reduced density matrix:

 which is exactly the thermal state of the right CFT,